JannikNickel/MTT/README.md

 ## Content
 The directory `mtt` represents a python module that reads MIMIC tables, transforms and exports them in a format that is readable by the import tool TranSMART-batch [3].

-The directory `data/output` contains a transformed result of the application, which can be imported into TranSMART.
-The required `study.params` and `clinical.params` definition files, which are required to import the dataset, are located in the subdirectory `data/MIMIC3_DEMO/` and the column mapping and data files are can be found in the directory `data/MIMIC3_DEMO/clinical/`.
+The directory `data/output/` contains a transformed result of the application, which can be imported into TranSMART.
+The required `study.params` and `clinical.params` definition files, which are required to import the dataset, are located in the subdirectory `data/output/MIMIC3_DEMO/` alongside with all other required data definitions.
 By default, the MIMIC-III tables will be loaded from the data directory, too.
 (Not included in this repository, link in the references).

 ## Running the module